Princess Fadia of Egypt: Early life

+Marriage

-On 17 February 1965, Fadia married Pierre Alexievitch Orloff (born 13 December 1938), a geologist and descendant of the Russian Royal Family, at the Kensington Registry Office, in London.
+On 17 February 1965, Fadia married Prince Pierre Alexeievich Orloff (born 13 December 1938), a geologist and descendant of Orlov family, at the Kensington Registry Office, in London.
 He converted to Islam, taking the name Sa'id Orloff.
-They had two sons, Mikhail-Shamel (born 2 September 1966) and Alexander-Ali (born 30 July 1969).
+They had two sons, Michel-Shamil (born 2 September 1966) and Alexander-Ali (born 30 July 1969).
+Fadia and her husband owned and trained racehorses until an accident made it harder for Sa'id care for them.
 The Princess worked as a translator for the Swiss Ministry of Tourism, being fluent in French, Arabic, English, Italian and Spanish.

-The Princess was the nearest one to her Father Farouk of Egypt and her great Mother Farida of Egypt ..

-Princess Fadia of Egypt has 4 grandchildren.
+Death

-Fadia died in Lausanne, Switzerland and was buried in the Al-Rifa'i Mosque in Cairo, Egypt.
+Fadia died suddenly in Lausanne, Switzerland, on 28 December 2002 at the age of 59, and was buried in the Al-Rifa'i Mosque in Cairo, Egypt.